 Liberty University provides a world-class education with a solid Christian foundation, equipping men and women with the values, knowledge, and skills essential for success in every aspect of life.

 Earn your degree and achieve your career goals at Central Penn College.

-- Bachelor of Science in Integrated Marketing Communications
+- BS, Marketing Communications